numba/numba/docs/source/reference/deprecation.rst

 This feature will be removed with respect to this schedule:

 * Pending-deprecation warnings will be issued in version 0.44.0
-* Deprecation warnings and replacements will be issued in version 0.54.0
-* Support will be removed in version 0.55.0
+* Prominent notice will be given for a minimum of two releases prior to full removal.

 Recommendations
 ---------------